Texas Air Corporation

-Texas Air Corporation, also known as Texas Air, was an airline holding company, incorporated in June 1980 by airline investor Frank Lorenzo to hold and invest in airlines.
-The company had its headquarters in the America Tower in the American General Center in Neartown Houston, Texas.
+Texas Air Corporation, also known as Texas Air, was an airline holding company in the United States, incorporated in June 1980 by airline investor Frank Lorenzo to hold and invest in airlines.
+The company had its headquarters in the America Tower in the American General Center in Houston, Texas.

 History

 The company initially acted as a holding company for Texas International Airlines, which Lorenzo owned through his investment firm Jet Capital.
+It was the first airline to form a holding company; almost all airlines followed.
 Shortly after its formation, Texas Air founded New York Air, a low-cost carrier in the US Northeast.
-In 1981, Texas Air acquired Continental Airlines through a hostile takeover bid, and subsequently merged Continental with Texas International, retaining the Continental brand.
+In 1981, Texas Air acquired Continental Airlines through a hostile takeover bid, the first time an airline sought to acquire another through a stock tender offer.
+Subsequently, Texas Air merged Continental with Texas International, retaining the Continental brand.
 In 1986, Texas Air acquired both Eastern Air Lines and People Express Airlines, including the assets of People Express's bankrupt subsidiary, Frontier Airlines.
 In 1987, Texas Air consolidated its airline holdings by merging Frontier, New York Air and People Express into Continental, in turn making the latter the third-largest airline in the US, and leaving Texas Air with two mainline carriers: Continental and Eastern, as well a number of commuter airlines.

 Texas Air was famous for its tough stance against organised labor groups, and usage of union-busting tactics to lower labor costs within its subsidiaries.
-In September 1983, Texas Air pushed Continental into bankruptcy, despite it being a solvent and financially stable company, stating that its high labor costs prevented it from effectively competing with non-union startup carriers.
-The bankruptcy filing allowed Texas Air to fire 8,000 Continental employees, and subsequently rehire a small portion of them on non-union contracts at lower wage rates.
+In September 1983, Continental filed for Chapter 11 bankruptcy, stating that its high labor costs prevented it from effectively competing with non-union startup carriers and the new two-tier wage scales by its major competitor American Airlines.
+The bankruptcy filing allowed Continental to fire 8,000 employees, and subsequently rehire a small portion of them at lower wage rates and improved work rules.
 With lower labor costs, Texas Air successfully restructured Continental as a low-fare carrier, and allowed it to exit bankruptcy in 1986.
 In the same year, the company began a four-year battle with the International Association of Machinists in an attempt to lower labor costs at Eastern.
 In March 1989, Texas Air locked out Eastern's mechanics, which resulted in the majority of Eastern employees walking out on strike, forcing the airline into bankruptcy.
-In April 1990, Eastern's bankruptcy judge ordered the removal of Texas Air's control of the carrier, citing deliberate mismanagement and unsafe business tactics.
+In April 1990, Eastern's bankruptcy judge ordered the removal of Texas Air's control of the carrier.